Solofighter3/firstcontributer/README.md

 # firstcontributer
-simple multiuser todo list usingg django,django User.Todo list varies for each user
+simple multiuser todo list using django,User module.Todo list varies for each user.Default djangodb is used to store info about users,tasks in todo list.
+.